Nicole Sandra-Yaffa Dumont

 dumont.jpeg

 I obtained a M.Math in the computational mathematics program at the University of Waterloo, where I researched continuous optimization and was advised by Thomas Coleman.
-I obtained my B.Sc. in mathematics and physics from McMaster University.
+I obtained my B.Sc. in Mathematics and Physics from McMaster University.

 news